David Leonhardt: Career

 In 1998, he won a Peter Lisagor Award for Exemplary Journalism in the Business Journalism category from the Chicago Headline Club for a Business Week story he wrote about problems at McDonald's.
 Leonhardt has been writing about economics for the Times since 2000.
 In 2004, he founded an analytical sports column, "Keeping Score," which ran on Sundays.
 He was one of the writers who produced the paper's 2005 series on social class in the United States.
 His economics column, "Economic Scene," appeared on Wednesdays from 2006 until 2011.

 In 2003, he was part of a team of Times reporters whose coverage of corporate scandals was a finalist for the Pulitzer Prize.
 He won the Gerald Loeb Award for magazine writing in 2009 for a New York Times Magazine article, "Obamanomics."
 He was a winner of the Society of American Business Editors and Writers "Best in Business Journalism Contest" for his The New York Times column in 2009 and 2007.
 In 2010, he was a finalist for the Pulitzer Prize for Commentary for his economic columns.
-In 2011 he won the Pulitzer Prize for Commentary.
+In 2011, he won the Pulitzer Prize for Commentary.

-On July 22, 2011, Leonhardt was appointed as chief of the Washington bureau of the Times.
+On July 22, 2011, Leonhardt was appointed chief of the Washington bureau of the Times.
 He began that editorial role on September 6, 2011.
 After this announcement, he published what he referred to as his final Economic Scene column, "Lessons from the Malaise," on July 26, 2011.
-However, after he began his editing assignment, Leonhardt continued to publish analyses of economic news.
+However, after he began his editing assignment, Leonhardt continued publishing economic news analyses.